jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/projectadmin/index.md

 ##Project admin privileges

-Project admins have the same privileges as project members, and admins can also do these tasks:
+Project admins have the same privileges as project members and more.
+Project admins can also do these tasks:
 * Invite others to join the project
 * Accept or decline when others request to join the project
 * Promote members to admins